bplaat/neva-processor/README.md

 ## Memory Banking
 Originally, the Neva processor only had an 8-bit address bus.
 After a while I discovered that this was a little too little for larger programs such as: the game pong.
 So I opted to add a simple banking system.

-The banking system works as follows: there are two bank registers, the code and the data bank.
-The code bank works as the higher byte of the instruction fetch and the data bank works as the higher byte of all other address functions including the stack.
-You can adjust these bank registers with certain bank instructions.
+The banking system works as follows: there are three bank registers, the code, the data and the stack bank and you can adjust these bank registers with certain bank instructions:
+- The code bank works as the higher byte of the instruction fetch cycle.
+- The data bank works as the higher byte of the load and store instructions.
+- The stack bank works as the higher byte of stack instructions.

-I have chosen to split these two bank registers as this gives the possibility to use for example a data bank and different code banks or to use a code bank and different data banks.
+I have chosen to split these three bank registers as this gives the possibility to use for example a data bank and different code banks or to use a code bank and different data banks.
 Banks are so far only supported in the JavaScript simulator.
 Thanks to this banking system, the Neva processor now has a 16-bit address bus and can now use 2 ^ 16 = 65536 bytes of memory!

 ## Memory I/O interface
 All input and output options of the computer are based on memory addresses.
 So you need to read or write to some specific addresses to communicate with other devices:
 ```
-0xfe = Read a ASCII character from the keyboard
+0x00fe = Read a ASCII character from the keyboard
-0xff = Write an ASCII character to the terminal display
+0x00ff = Write an ASCII character to the terminal display

 -- Only in the JavaScript simulator
-0xfb = x position
+0x00fb = x position
-0xfc = y position
+0x00fc = y position
-0xfd = 0 = clear the points
+0x00fd = 0 = clear the points
          1 = render points to the screen
          2 = move the pen to this position
          3 = line the pen to this position
          4 = move the pen to this position relative to the last point
          5 = line the pen to this position relative to the last point

 ```